Editor – Zoë Burn

 A mechanical and software engineer by day, he has consulted to championship-winning NASCAR team Stewart-Haas Racing for suspension, simulation and tyre development.

-A key player in the launch and development of UK Clubsport, Aaron is currently studying a Master’s Degree in Sports Journalism at the University of Sunderland.
+A key player in the launch and development of UK Clubsport, Aaron recently earned a Master’s Degree in Sports Journalism at the University of Sunderland along with NCTJ accreditation.

 Despite not yet racing on the British club scene, he keeps threatening to enter whatever round happens to be next on the calendar at any given time, but thanks to the success of the site, we haven’t allowed him to step away from his laptop for more than 20 minutes at a time.